joohoi/acme-dns/README.md

 So basically it boils down to **accessibility** and **security**.

+For longer explanation of the underlying issue and other proposed solutions, see a blog post on the topic from EFF deeplinks blog: https://www.eff.org/deeplinks/2018/02/technical-deep-dive-securing-automation-acme-dns-challenge-validation

 ## Features
 - Simplified DNS server, serving your ACME DNS challenges (TXT)
 - Custom records (have your required A, AAAA, NS, etc. records served)